somrajroy/CloudLandingZone/README.md

 | **Automation & IaC**      | Use of tools like **Terraform, CloudFormation, Bicep** to automate deployments and enforce consistency        |
 | **Cost Management**       | Implement **budgets, billing alerts**, **cost dashboards**, and **chargeback models** to control spend            |

-# Tagging Strategy: The Non-Negotiable Foundation of an Enterprise Landing Zone & Metadata Backbone of a Cloud Landing Zone
+# Tagging : The Non-Negotiable Foundation of an Enterprise Landing Zone
 Tagging is a crucial and top-priority component of a Well-Architected enterprise cloud landing zone, regardless of the cloud provider (AWS, Azure, GCP).
 Tagging serves as a foundational mechanism for resource organization, governance, security enforcement, cost management, environment separation, automation, and compliance, which are core objectives of a landing zone. <br/>

 Here is why Tagging is crucial for any enterprise-grade landing zone :<br/>